-Format 9 is used to apply a rotation to a sub-graph.
+Formats 16 and 17 are used to apply a rotation to a sub-graph.
 The paint table that is the root of the sub-graph is linked as a child.
 The amount of rotation is expressed directly as an angle, and X and Y coordinates can be provided for the center of rotation.

+Format 17 allows for variation of the rotation in a variable font; format 16 provides a more compact representation when variation is not required.
+Format 17 shall not be used in non-variable fonts or if the COLR table does not have an ItemVariationStore subtable.

+For general information regarding transformations in a color glyph definition, see 5.7.11.1.5.

+PaintRotate table (format 16):